 TO ME, MY DISNEY-FIED X-MEN!1 of 13

-We know that's a ways off - 18 months at least, according to Disney (or more depending on government regulators) - but we can't help but speculate as to what the cast of a MCU X-Men film would look like.
+We know that's a ways off - maybe as much as another 14 more months at least, according to Disney (or more depending on government regulators) - but we can't help but speculate as to what the cast of a MCU X-Men film would look like.